CitizensFoundation/policy-synth/webApps/policy-synth/docs/src/ltp/chat/ltp-chat-assistant.md

 ></ltp-chat-assistant>
 ```

-Note: The `LtpAiChatWsMessage`, `LtpCurrentRealityTreeData`, `LtpCurrentRealityTreeDataNode`, `LtpServerApi`, `PsAgentStartWsOptions`, `PsAgentCompletedWsOptions`, and `PsValidationAgentResult` types are assumed to be defined elsewhere in the codebase and are required for the proper functioning of the `LtpChatAssistant` component.
+Note: The `PsAiChatWsMessage`, `LtpCurrentRealityTreeData`, `LtpCurrentRealityTreeDataNode`, `LtpServerApi`, `PsAgentStartWsOptions`, `PsAgentCompletedWsOptions`, and `PsValidationAgentResult` types are assumed to be defined elsewhere in the codebase and are required for the proper functioning of the `LtpChatAssistant` component.